 In the video, below, by director Jason Li, you can see the intensity and emotion that can be felt during the processions.
 In the video, we can see processions in the cities of Malaga, Ronda, Velez-Malaga and Alhaurin el Grande.

 The scene filmed in Velez-Malaga is a procession of the Nuestra Sra de la Soledad brotherhood:

 The peculiarities of Semana Santa in Velez Malaga

-Easter Sunday morning (which celebrates “Jesus risen from the dead”) sees all the brotherhoods marching through the city!
+Easter Sunday morning, which celebrates the resurrected Jesus, sees all the brotherhoods marching through the town!